Mental resilience workshop

 A guide to creating resilient teams can be found in our Downloads section.

 You will learn how to:

 I liked the fact you highlighted awareness of recognising mental resilience with others that you work with.
 It was good to be reminded of coping mechanisms… I definitely got some take-aways from this session, so for me this was a success.

 Sarah Farragher, Networks Project Manager, Telefonica

 Refresh your knowledge

 Reading, listening and continuous learning is something we really believe in.
-Here is a collection of our own insights and reports as well as crowd-sourced lists of books and podcasts for you to enjoy.
+Here is a collection of our insights and reports as well as lists of recommended books and podcasts for you to enjoy.